How to Install KDE Plasma on Linux Mint 22 and 21

-Linux Mint no longer ships a dedicated KDE edition, but KDE Plasma is still a practical replacement when Cinnamon feels too rigid or you want stronger multi-monitor tools, deeper theming, and a more configurable workspace.
-You can install KDE Plasma on Linux Mint from the default repositories instead of hunting down a separate download or moving to another distribution.
+Linux Mint no longer ships a dedicated KDE edition, but KDE Plasma remains a practical replacement when Cinnamon feels too rigid or you want stronger multi-monitor tools, deeper theming, and a more configurable workspace.
+You can install KDE Plasma on Linux Mint from the default repositories instead of hunting for a Mint KDE ISO or replacing the distribution.

 Understand KDE Plasma Availability on Linux Mint